mrsimo/minitest-perf/README.md

 # MiniTest::Perf

 `minitest-perf` stores information about your minitest runs so that you can later analyze and see where the pain points are.
+It's in pretty early beta status, so I'm more than glad to receive bug reportsand feature suggestions.

 ## How it works

 Every test that is executed is stored in a sqlite database for later query.
 Just require `minitet/perf` somewhere in your test_helper, and you're good to go.
-Internally, `minitest/pref` sets itself up as a minitest plugin and starts feeding the sqlite database.
+Internally, `minitest/perf` includes itself as just another module and starts feeding the sqlite database.

+The sqlite database is stored by default as `.minitest-perf.db`.

-An executable is provided that does prints a very basic analyzis of the information it already has.
+An executable is provided that does prints a very basic analysis of the information it already has, but the sqlite database is perfectly normal, so you can do your own queries.

 This is an example:

 ```